How to create interactive events and simulate your prototypes

 2. Simulating your interactive wireframe

 To view the events in action, simulate the prototype and use the previously defined event triggers to view the results.
 When the mouse cursor enters the bounds of the button, the text will change according to the value previously specified.
 In the event the button is clicked, the border of the rectangle will change color.
-These events depict a small subset of available interactions definable within Justinmind.
+These events depict a small subset of available events definable within Justinmind.
 Now that the generalities of events have been presented, it’s just a matter of customizing actions to meet the needs of web or mobile prototype.